A characterization of solutions of quadratic BSDEs and a new approach to existence: Abstract

 \section{Abstract}

 We provide a novel characterization of the solutions of a quadratic BSDE, which is analogous to the characterization of local martingales by convex functions.
-We then specialize to dimension one, where our main result leads naturally to a closure property of BSDE solutions.
-By combining this closure property with a coupling technique, we obtain a new proof of Kobylanski's existence result for quadratic BSDEs in dimension one.
+We then use our main result to show that BSDE solutions are closed under ucp convergence.
+Finally, we use our closure result obtain a sufficient condition for existence, and discuss specific cases in which this sufficient condition can be verified.